jaymagrob/sei-project-3/README.md

 # Beehive

-A professional networking website for creative professional either looking for work or for companies looking for creatives.
+A professional networking website for creative professional either looking for work or companies looking for creatives.

 ## Built With